 A joint injection is used to treat inflammatory joint conditions such as arthritis, gout, bursitis, tendonitis, and osteoarthritis.

 The injection is performed by using ultrasound to guide exactly where the needle needs to go into the affected joint and distributing an anti-inflammatory agent.
 The most common of these is a corticosteroid.
 This technique can also be used to remove any excess fluid from around the affected joint.

 What can be expected after a joint injection?

 After the injection, you may experience immediate but temporary pain relief from the local anesthetic.

 Because steroids need a few days to deliver noticeable benefits, there is a chance of the pain returning or even worsening.
 If the pain worsens, it usually subsides within a day or two.
 Generally, it’s recommended that you take it easy the day of the procedure, but return to your usual activities the following day.
 You can ice down the injection site and take an over the counter NSAID, like ibuprofen, for pain relief.

 Although joint injections do not change the underlying condition, they can break the cycle of pain and inflammation and allow time for exercise or physical therapy to strengthen muscles and get the joint moving again in order to decrease ongoing problems.

-For even longer lasting benefits, Regenerative Therapy treatments, such as Stem Cell Therapy, may be recommended depending on your condition.
+For even longer-lasting benefits, Regenerative Therapy treatments, such as Regenerative Therapy, may be recommended depending on your condition.